Balazzs/av-output-selector/README.md

 ## DisplayConfig

 Enables / Disables displays by name.
 Uses windows API.
 Made by a large amount of copy-paste, google searches and a lot of documentation reading.
-PhysicalMonitor and HMONITOR solutions were also considered but this is the easiest solution, looping through all the possible DISPLAYCONFIG_PATH_INFO-s from QueryDisplayConfig and getting devicve info with DisplayConfigGetDeviceInfo then calling a SetDisplayConfig on the modified paths.
+PhysicalMonitor and HMONITOR solutions were also considered but this is the easiest solution, looping through all the possible `DISPLAYCONFIG_PATH_INFO`s from `QueryDisplayConfig` and getting devicve info with `DisplayConfigGetDeviceInfo` then calling a `SetDisplayConfig` on the modified paths.

 Requires Windows SDK (and maybe WDK ?).